 Introducing an emissions trading scheme (ETS) in Ukraine

-Commissioned by: German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU)
+Commissioned by: Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV)

 Overall term: 2017 to 2022